BZoennchen/supercollider-book/chapters/sounddesign/filters/filters.md

 :name: remark-filtering-and-convolution
 :class: remark

-Filtering can be achieved by multiplication in the spectural domain and by convolution in the time domain.
+Filtering can be achieved by multiplication in the spectral domain and by convolution in the time domain.

 ```